 Practice good sanitation in the kitchen by using a different color mat for different cutting tasks: blue for fish, yellow for poultry, green for vegetables.
 Best of all, it's easy to transport cut-up food to a bowl or pan; just hold the mat by the edges and tilt to funnel the food into the pan or bowl.
-A set from Progressive International comes with four different colored mats, plus 2 white mini mats for small chopping jobs like garlic.
+A set from Progressive International comes with four different colored mats, plus two white mini mats for small chopping jobs like garlic.

 Bonus tip: Use the reverse side of the green (vegetable) mat as a pastry mat for patting out biscuit dough.